Test Code THYROPXDAB Thyroperoxidase Antibodies, Serum

 Interpretation

-Values above 9.0 IU/mL generally are associated with autoimmune thyroiditis, but elevations are also seen in other autoimmune diseases.
+Values above 9.0 IU/mL are generally associated with autoimmune thyroiditis, but elevations are also seen in other autoimmune diseases.

 In patients with subclinical hypothyroidism, the presence of thyroperoxidase (TPO) antibodies predicts a higher risk of developing overt hypothyroidism, 4.3% per year versus 2.1% per year in antibody-negative individuals.
 Furthermore, it raises the concern that such patients may be at increased risk of developing other autoimmune diseases, such as adrenal insufficiency and type 1 diabetes.